arkasharma/resnet50-pneumonia-detection/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     pip install -r requirements.txt
     ```
-    (Note: You might need to generate a `requirements.txt` file from the notebook's imports).
 3.  **Mount Google Drive (if using Colab)**:
     The notebook assumes data and model checkpoints are stored in Google Drive.
 Ensure your `BASE_DIR` points to the correct location of your `chest_xray` dataset on Google Drive.
     ```python